Skip to main content

 Severity: Info.
 Default channels: In app only.

-The Google Ads account's structure or settings were modified between two monitoring passes.
-Flags changes like campaign additions, budget edits, bid strategy switches, or targeting changes that landed outside of Hero Marketer.
-Useful for agencies and any account with more than one person making changes, so edits don't go unnoticed between logins.
+Someone changed the Google Ads account's structure or settings between two monitoring passes.
+This alert flags changes, for example campaign additions, budget edits, bid strategy switches, or targeting changes made outside Hero Marketer.
+This is useful for agencies and for any account where more than one person makes changes.
+So edits do not go unnoticed between logins.

 Next